QuentinRa/blog.quentinra.dev/cyber/cybersecurity/index.md

 * [attackerkb.com](https://attackerkb.com/): the community is giving reviews on CVEs.
 </div><div>

+* [cve.circl.lu](https://cve.circl.lu/): quite readable, as they get to the point, with a readable interface

 * [cve.mitre.org](https://cve.mitre.org/cve/), and their new website: [cve.org](https://www.cve.org/).
 This is basically of big list of CVE, regardless of them being exploitable, or not.

 * [security.snyk.io](https://security.snyk.io/): the interface is nicer,  through it's not as generic / covering as much CVEs as others.